PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 > What's with the dismal garb, friend.
 If you are in the market for some more impressive threads, I have a fine store a few steps away.
 > Dismal?
 I prefer the term humble.
 I am a, uh, wandering scholar, in search of knowledge.
-> Knowledge, here's something you can always count on.
-Don't take any wooden nickels.
+> Knowledge, here's something you can always count on -- Don't take any wooden nickels.
-> What's a nickel.
+> What's a nickel?
-> Not much of scholar are you.
+> Not much of scholar are you?
 > I'm not concerned with insignificant matters like trade and commerce.

 "Dimsbury," the man said, in way that irritated Boltac.
 A way that implied a title lurking somewhere in the wings.
 Who was he to put on airs?
 Here they were, both in The Bent Eelpout, one as good as another.
 If he was so high and mighty why wasn't he gnawing on the Duke's mutton?
 "Forgive me if I don't shake hands," Dimsbury concluding, sealing Boltac's judgement.